muhammadhamzach/Audio_Steganography_MATLAB/README.md

 Audio Steganography is a technique used to transmit hidden information by modifying an audio signal in an imperceptible manner.

 ### Note
-After adding all the files in the MATLAB path, run the .mlapp file (you may need to install MATLAB packages).
+After adding all the files in the MATLAB path, run the .mlapp file (you may need to install MATLAB App Designer packages).